 Bevacizumab-awwb injection is also used in combination with other medicines (eg, interferon alfa) to treat patients with metastatic kidney cancer.
 It is also used in combination with other medicines (eg, paclitaxel and cisplatin, or paclitaxel and topotecan) to treat patients with cervical cancer that is continuing, keeps coming back, or has spread to other parts of the body.

-Bevacizumab-awwb is a substance that helps the body fight cancer.
+Bevacizumab-awwb is an antineoplastic that helps the body fight cancer.
 It prevents the growth of certain types of blood vessels to cancer cells.
 This helps decrease the growth of cancer cells by starving them of the nutrients they need to grow.

 This medicine is to be given only by or under the immediate supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: